+Though nowadays death is often viewed as a taboo subject best avoided, in the eighteenth and nineteenth century this was not the case.
 Few things carried as much social stigma in Victorian Britain as the ‘Pauper’s Funeral’.
-To avoid this fate, people needed to plan their ‘send off’ whilst they were still very much alive, as demonstrated by the fascinating story of the Farndale Hearse.
+To avoid this fate, people needed to plan their ‘send off’ whilst they were still very much alive.

 The Farndale Hearse at Ryedale Folk Museum

 In Farndale, the journey posed practical difficulties due to the scattered distribution of inhabitants.
 The community purchase is therefore a sensible solution, but certainly an unusual one.
 Elsewhere in the region, for example in Goathland, we know that waggons were used for this purpose, sometimes painted black.

 Like other aspects of life, funeral customs tended to filter downwards as the rest of society aspired towards standards set by the gentry, or perhaps even by royalty.
-But what is fascinating about the Farndale Hearse is that it offered the same final journey for everyone – democratising the process, allowing access for all (or almost all) to the communal hearse, a wonderful piece of craftsmanship, with highly-elaborate carvings, etched glass and silver-plated holders for bearing flowers.
+But what is fascinating about the Farndale Hearse is that it offered the same final journey for everyone.
+Democratising the process, the hearse allowed access for all (or almost all) to the communal asset, a wonderful piece of craftsmanship, with highly-elaborate carvings, etched glass and silver-plated holders for bearing flowers.